Trendy Garden cooking station,London SE15

 Priced to be on budget at under £5000, we rejected our larger F800C+ ‘Campagnard’ wood-fired oven on price grounds and also the difficulty in getting the oven sections through the completely renovated house without causing any damage!
-The Le Flamme is so much lighter and manageable by two people.
+The Le Flamme is so much lighter at half the total weight of the F800 and easily manageable by two people.

 After a discussion with the client, we decided to make the right hand wing of the worktop larger to give more prep and storage space underneath.